Montecri/GNSSTimeServer/README.md

 - Syslog logging
 - Configuration webpage for WiFi and Syslog, saving to persistent storage (LittleFS)
 - Informative display with a timestamp, satellites in view, accuracy, WiFi server, IP address
-- Dual function button, short press switch information on display, long press disables WiFi
+- Dual function button, short press switch information on display, long press toggles WiFi
 - Status at a glance, with dedicated 5mm LEDs for GPS lock, PPS signal, and WiFi status, as well as visible internal leds for charging and GPS module statuses
-  - Yellow led will be on or off to indicate respective WiFi status
+  - Yellow LED will be on or off to indicate respective WiFi status
-  - Green led will blink/pulsate at different rates to indicate a lock is being acquired and stay steady green when locked
+  - Green LED will blink/pulsate at different rates to indicate a lock is being acquired and stay steady green when locked
-  - Red led will blink once a second once lock is acquired, in sync with the PPS signal
+  - Red LED will blink once a second once the lock is acquired, in sync with the PPS signal
 - Diagnostics messages on boot
-  - When turned on, the OLED will first display the reason for the last shutdown (if it was rebooted by the MCU itself due to a power oscillation or other reason or if it was a user-triggered shutdown) and proceed displaying the startup status of each module, so if it get stuck on boot you can know which module is hanging and troubleshoot faster.
+  - When turned on, the OLED will first display the reason for the last shutdown (if it was rebooted by the MCU itself due to a power oscillation or other reason or if it was a user-triggered shutdown) and proceed displaying the startup status of each module, so if it gets stuck on boot you can know which module is hanging and troubleshoot faster.

 <br>